 Intellectual property (IP) can cover a variety of elements, from patents and registered designs to your business trade secrets.
 It is crucial to the success of your company that you protect your IP, as this can be as important as the products or services you sell – sometimes more so.

 If your business is based on your IP (for example, a patent), then it becomes even more vital to protect this.
-With that in mind, these helpful tips will help you protect your business and enable it to benefit from IP.
+With that in mind, these intellectual property protection tips will help you protect your business and enable it to benefit from IP.

 IP is an intangible asset that can make or break your business.
 It encompasses creations of the mind, including patents, designs, copyright works, and trade marks.
 IP can be protected through a variety of legal measures that offer recognition and help protect business revenue.
 If managed correctly with conscious planning, this can safeguard a business’ assets and ensure healthy relationships with clients, partners and competitors alike.